-1. The search for new particles with masses of order 1 TeV is a central issue in particle physics.
-The mysteries associated with the Higgs field and dark matter give compelling arguments for a new particle spectroscopy at the TeV mass scale.
-Such particles must exist to provide a physics explanation for the Higgs condensation and symmetry breaking.
+1. The question of new particles at the TeV mass scale is a central issues in particle physics.
+We argued that new particles must exist to provide a physics explanation for the properties of the Higgs field.
 We need to know their nature, and their implications for the laws of physics at very short distances.
+What is the nature of the spectrum of new particles at the TeV mass scale?
+We argued that new particles must exist to provide a physics explanation for the properties of the Higgs field.
 We have given many examples in which these particles address other major questions of particle physics, including the questions of flavor, dark matter, and the unification of forces.

-2. The central capability of high-energy collider experiments is to produce massive elementary particles directly.
+2. The central capability of high-energy collider experiments is to produce massive elementary particle directly.
 In Energy Frontier experiments, we observe the W and Z bosons, the top quark, and the Higgs boson as real particles whose production and decay we can study in detail.
 The same will be true for any new particles that we can create.
 This is a unique, direct, and powerful method to learn about the laws of physics.